jcpcsms/portfolio-csms/index.md

   <h3 class="post-title">Action Recognition Modeling and Integration</h3>
   <div class="post-meta">June 1, 2025 • By JCP</div>
   <h4>Features Developed This Month</h4>
   <p>This month we developed a system to create and train action recognition models using MediaPipe, PyTorch, SciKitLearn and data augmentation techniques to produce accurate models with less than 50 samples.
 Google provides a demo library for Mediapipe which allows us to create the required tracking landmarks we need to record action data.
-We were able to introduce the model we trained into the main application that performs object detection to integration action recognition and object detection in our main application "EyeSpy+".</p>
+Source : https://github.com/google-ai-edge/mediapipe.
+We were able to introduce the model we trained along with our new action recognition pipeline into the main application that performs object detection called "EyeSpy+".</p>

 ![Action Recognition Trainer with skeleton wireframe](assets/images/demoMs1.png)